Wimpy Kid Sequel Suffers from Stunted Growth

 While Rodrick Rules is not particularly offensive, it’s generic and bland.
 Director David Bowers cut his teeth on second-tier animated comedies like Astro Boy and Flushed Away, while writers Gabe Sachs and Jeff Judah worked together recently on TV shows like 90210 and Life as We Know It.
 Put them together and the expected result—a tepid visual presentation and TV-style gags—is precisely what you get with Rodrick Rules.
 Thor Freudenthal, director of the first Wimpy Kid film, did a much better job of providing some charm and visual panache to his treatment of Kinney’s characters.

-- Don't Bother RSVPing for Bride Wars
+SEE ALSO: Don't Bother RSVPing for Bride Wars